To use Mobile Banking, you’ll need:

 There are a few common errors that may cause your check to be rejected:

 Keep the paper check for at least 14 days.
-Store in a secure place.
+Store it in a secure place.
 On rare occasions, we may ask you to provide the check to us.
 Destroy the check no later than 14 days after the date of deposit.

 Sign into Online Banking and do the following: